Depressant: Opioids

 The κ-opioid receptor (KOR) is a G protein-coupled receptor located in the central nervous system.
 KOR is also a G protein-coupled receptor.
 Humans and some other primates have a higher density of kappa receptors than most other animals.
 KOR is responsible for nociception, consciousness, motor control, and mood.
 Dysregulation of this receptor system has been implicated in alcohol and drug addiction.
 The endogenous ligand for KOR is dynorphin.
 The activation of KOR usually causes dysphoria, hence the name dynorphin.
 The intoxicating plant Salvia divinorum contains salvinorin A, an alkaloid that is a potent and selective κ-opioid receptor agonist.
 This causes powerful hallucinations.
 Antagonizing the κ-opioid receptor may be able to treat depression, anxiety, stress, addiction, and alcoholism.

 The third receptor is the δ-opioid receptor (DOR).
 The delta receptor is the least studied of the three main opioid receptors.
 It is a G protein-coupled receptor, and its endogenous ligand is deltorphin.
 The activation of DOR may have antidepressant effects. δ-opioid agonists can produce respiratory depression at very high doses; at lower doses, they have the opposite effect.
 High doses of a δ-opioid agonist can cause seizures, although not all delta agonists produce this effect.
 Activation of the δ-opioid receptor is usually stimulating instead of sedating like most opioids.

-The nociception opioid peptide receptor (NOP) is involved in the regulation of numerous brain activities, particularly instinctive emotional behaviors and pain.
+The nociception opioid peptide receptor (NOP) is involved in the regulation of brain activities, particularly instinctive emotional behaviors and pain.
 NOP is a G protein-coupled receptor.
 The nociception receptor controls a wide range of biological functions, including nociception, food intake, memory processes, cardiovascular and renal functions, spontaneous locomotor activity, gastrointestinal motility, anxiety, and the control of neurotransmitter release at peripheral and central sites.

 When the μ-opioid receptor is activated on a neuron, the voltage-gated calcium channel (green) closes and the voltage-gated potassium channel (blue) opens.
 Both of these individual actions make the presynaptic neuron less likely to release glutamate (red), leaving the neuron at rest longer.
 This slowing down of neurons via interactions with ion channels and receptors is a hallmark of a depressant.
 Without glutamate the pain signal gets "cut short" and cannot ascend a pathway and reach pain processing centers in the midbrain of the brainstem.